Expand your palette this summer by exploring these cuisines that are under the radar.

 Get ready to eat with your hands to experience traditional Ethiopian culture as you break injera, a spongy sourdough flatbread, to scoop some of the delicious dishes and stews.
 I highly recommend doing Bunna (the Ethiopian coffee ceremony) so you can enjoy freshly roasted, ground and brewed Tomoca Coffee served in a traditional handmade ceramic coffee pot and cups.

-For sharing, the Eqinet T’ibs chef’s platter has many delicious Ethiopian components in one dish and is good for two to three people.
+For sharing, the Ewinet T’ibs chef’s platter has many delicious Ethiopian components in one dish and is good for two to three people.
 If you’re feeling adventurous, try the Tire Siga, an Ethiopian delicacy of raw beef cubes.
-2038 Yonge St.

 Little Sister is Toronto’s only Dutch-Indonesian restaurant with two locations and both with patios: one downtown on Portland Street and the other midtown on Yonge and Eglinton.
 The midtown location has a two-table covered patio attached to the restaurant plus more seating with umbrellas on the street as part of CaféTO.

 Enjoy a vast taste of the Indonesian islands and order a bit of something from each section of the menu of skewers, snacks, sides and traditional dishes because they’re all meant for sharing.
-Start with an Indo Sangria, which is unique with the addition of lemongrass and galangal.
+Start with an Indo Citrus Sangria, which is unique with the addition of coconut liqueur and lavender coconut water.
 Satay Lilit is a good way to get a taste of Indonesia because it’s uncommon to find Balinese skewers with its use of ground chicken.
 If you’re on a tighter budget, get the aromatic Udang Kari for a fuller portion.
 The rich coconut curry is so good with rice.
-2031 Yonge St.

 Though there’s a little more Malaysian food in Toronto than Indonesian, it can also be difficult to find Malaysian street food.
 Enter Soos Restaurant.

-Specializing in Malay and Nyonya cuisines with a modern twist, you’ll not only find traditional Malaysian dishes but also creative spins like pulled chicken Kapitan tacos and pork belly pancakes, which are Nyonya sticky soy-braised pork belly on crispy taro pancakes.
-94 Ossington Ave.
+Specializing in Malay and Nyonya cuisines with a modern twist, you’ll not only find traditional Malaysian dishes but also creative spins like pulled chicken Kapitan tacos and Hainan Chicken Salad, which are poached breast, beansprout & ebi, crispy skin, master stock jus with ginger scallion and ginger chili.

 Located in North York, Moldova Restaurant is the only restaurant I know that specializes in Moldovan cuisine and they also serve other Eastern European cuisines like Russian, Romanian and Ukrainian.